barternetwork/barter-documents/docs/SDKs/types.md

 This section includes the detail of all the request&response types needed while using the SDK.

 ## Request Types
-All the request types needed to interact with the SDK
+All the request data structure needed to interact with the SDK
 ### `BridgeRequestParam`
+The request parameter data structure for bridge action.
 ```typescript
 export type BridgeRequestParam = {
   fromAddress: string;